 These volume stream endpoints support edited Tweets.
 These endpoints will deliver edited Tweets, along with its edit history, including an array of Tweet IDs.
 For Tweets with no edit history, this array will hold a single ID.
 For Tweets that have been edited, this array contains multiple IDs, arranged in ascending order reflecting the order of edits, with the most recent version in the last position of the array.
 To learn more about how Tweet edits work, see the Tweet edits fundamentals page.

-The 10% sampled stream is an Enterprise endpoint available within our managed access levels only.
-To use this API, you must first set up an account with our enterprise sales team.
-Learn more
+To use these APIs, you must first set up an account with our enterprise sales team.